Find out what happens when you return from studying abroad, including details about marks and degree classifications.

 Failing a study abroad semester

-You will need to repeat the semester at Sussex (the following academic year) if you do not achieve an overall mean mark of 40% and secure the 60 credits.
-You must pass this to progress to the next stage of your course.
+You will need to repeat the semester at Sussex (the following academic year) if you do not pass the equivalent of 45 credits.
+You must pass the repeat semester to progress to the next stage of your course.

 Failing a semester abroad may require you to temporarily withdraw from your studies for the semester which you have passed.

-University Education Committee approves the conversion scales [PDF 353KB].
+University Education Committee approves the conversion scales [PDF 141KB].

 The approved conversion scales for study abroad marks are based on the following: